yash-sharma1/docs-site/docs/smart-chain/wallet/extension/ledger.md

-# How to usd Ledger with Binance Extension Wallet
+# How to use Ledger with Binance Extension Wallet
 Binance Extension Wallet v1.121.1 is released and verified on **Firefox and Chrome** with Ledger Nano S

 ## **Connect to Ledger Nano S Hardware Wallet**